 More men dying from COVID, but fewer getting vaccinated

-While men are dying from COVID-19 at a disproportionately higher rate than women, the Ministry of Health and Wellness says fewer males are getting vaccinated.
+While men are reported as dying from COVID-19 at a disproportionately higher rate than women, the Ministry of Health says that men’s rate of COVID-19 vaccination to date is 43 per cent, trailing behind women’s vaccination rate of 57 per cent.

-It was disclosed that the vaccination rate for men is 45% while the rate for women is 57%.

-During a virtual press conference held Thursday evening to provide an update on the Ministry's COVID-19 vaccination plan, Director of Family Health Services Dr Melody Ennis posited that the higher COVID-19 death rate among men may be due to them not seeking to confirm any underlying health conditions that they may have.
+During a virtual press conference held Thursday evening to provide an update on the Ministry of Health’s COVID-19 vaccination plan, Director of Family Health Services Dr Melody Ennis said that the higher COVID-19 death rate among men may be due to them not seeking to confirm any underlying conditions they may have.

 “What we have noticed is that we continue to have more females than males accepting this vaccine.
 Our deaths in-country, and indeed across the world, are seeing more males dying, and there are lots of theories as to why this may happen,” said Ennis.